CwBotNet/Seamless-Transactions-Infinite-Possibilities-hackathon/README.md

-# 🚀 PYUSD Subscription Payments
+# 🚀 PYUSD Subscription Payments ott

 ## 📌 Overview
 A **smart contract-based subscription system** where users auto-pay for services using PYUSD.